JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

 - Is there a good review of the current state of large ablation studies for replicability?

 Bertology has become common to an extent.
 However, the systematic study of transformer architectures does not seem to have an appropriate review available.

+- Has there been a study of relative scaled-down transformer models?